LukeMondy/lithospheric_modelling_recipe/readme.rst

    ``hg clone https://username@bitbucket.org/lmondy/lithosphericmodellingrecipe lmr-src``

-3. In the lmr-src directory, open lmrRunJob.sh and update the 'underworld' variable to point to your Underworld installation.
+3. In the lmr-src directory, open lmrRunModel.sh and update the 'underworld' variable to point to your Underworld installation.

 4. Copy the lmr-src directory, calling the new folder something relevant to your problem.
 For example: